Bruschetta

 Step 1

-Slice the bread into ½" slices, on the diagonal, and arrange in a single layer on a baking sheet.
+Slice the bread diagonally into ½" slices and arrange them in a single layer on a baking sheet.

 Brush each side with olive oil and rub with a clove of garlic that's been cut in half.